komorebidev/time/scripts/README.md

 * Supports multiple markdown file changes at once
 * Does not create duplicate events
 * If keywords like "Day off" are detected, it sets the day as out of office
+* Office location support (if wfh or remote is detected for that day)

 ## Resources